-- simply log out of the Service Handler - simultaneously log into the Datapath and log out of the Service Handler using the Boot service - log into the Datapath and remain logged into the Service Handler using the Boot service - for the CO role only, remain logged in the Service Handler and log in to the Datapath using the Migrate New DEK or Unlock PAE services.
+- simply log out of the Service Handler - simultaneously assume a Datapath role and stop assuming the Service Handler role (using the Boot service) - assume a Datapath role whilst continuing to assume the Service Handler role (using the Boot service) - for the CO role only, continue to assume the Service Handler role and assume a Datapath role (using the Migrate New DEK or Unlock PAE services)

-Figure 8 - Session Model (FIPS 140-2 Mode of Operation)
+Figure 11 - Session Model (FIPS 140-2 Mode of Operation)

-When an operator has logged out of the Service Handler and is logged into the Datapath, this operator or another operator can log into the Service Handler using the Log In (OP) service.
+When an authenticated operator has stopped assuming a Service Handler role but has assumed a Datapath role, this authenticated operator or another unauthenticated operator can log in and assume a Service Handler role using the Log In (OP) service.

-When an operator has logged into Datapath and this operator or another operator has logged into the Service Handler, no further logins can be performed without a logout of the Service Handler and/or the Datapath being performed first.
+When an operator is assuming a Datapath role and this operator or another operator is assuming a Service Handler role, no further logins can be performed until the operator assuming the Service Handler role stops assuming this role.

-An operator logged into the Service Handler will be logged out whenever:
+An operator assuming a Service Handler role will stop assuming that role whenever: